Division of Continuing and Global Education

 - March 1: Summer Session class search available in MyFresnoState.

-- July 5: Campus closed for Independence Day (observed).
-No classes will be helld.
+- July 4: Campus closed for Independence Day.
+No classes will be held.

-- August 17: Summer Session grades posted to transcripts.
+- August 16: (tentative) Summer Session grades posted to transcripts.

 Frequently Asked Questions

-Summer Session allows you to concentrate on one or two classes at a time instead of a full courseload.
+Summer Session allows you to concentrate on one or two classes at a time instead of a full course load.
 Taking Summer Session classes may also help you graduate sooner.
-You may also use the opportunity to explore new areas of study.
-If you are a non-Fresno State student, you are also eligible to enroll in Summer Session to earn academic credit or explore new interests.
+Summer Session can also be an opportunity for Fresno State students and community members to explore new areas of study outside of the traditional academic year.

-The tentative course list will be released in March 2021.
+The tentative course list will be released on March 1, 2023.

 YES, you must have met all applicable prerequisites to enroll in a Summer Session class.
-You may view prerequisite information in the University Catalog.
+See the Registration tab for information on how prerequisites impact your enrollment.
+You may view prerequisite information for specific classes in the University Catalog.

-The payment deadline is April 19, 2021.
+The payment deadline is May 8, 2023.
 After that, payment is due immediately upon registration.
-View the payment tab for more information.
+View the "Payment" tab for more information.

 You may re-enroll in the same class or join the wait list, if seats are still available.

 Financial aid may be available for matriculated students enrolled in a minimum of 6 units during Spring Intersession and/or Summer Session.
 You must have leftover aid from the prior academic year.
-2021 Summer Interest Forms will be available from the Financial Aid Office on April 15th and must be submitted by June 11th.
+A Summer Interest Form must be completed with the Financial Aid office.
 You may also apply for the Provost Graduation Initiative Grant.

-If your class is removed from the schedule, you will receive a full refund and may enroll in a different class if you wish.
+If your class is removed from the schedule by the University, you will receive a full refund and may enroll in a different class if you wish.

-There is no difference in content or quality.
+There is no difference in curriculum or quality.
 Spring Intersession is a shorter program that begins after Commencement in May.
 Students who take Intersession classes will be finished within three weeks.
-Summer Session classes are scheduled after Intersession and may be longer (up to 9-weeks).
+Summer Session classes are scheduled after Intersession and may be longer (up to 9 weeks).
 The required fees are also different for each session.

-Yes, Summer Session classes fulfill residence credit requirements and are applicable toward Fresno State degree programs.
+Yes, Summer Session classes fulfill residence credit requirements and are applicable toward Fresno State degrees.
 Before enrolling, you may wish to meet with an advisor to ensure that you enroll in the best possible summer classes for your program.
-More information on advising services.
+Visit the Advising Services website for further guidance.